HayatoHongo/nanoGPT-Vision/README.md

 - making the design choices explicit
 - showing how far you can go on a small, transparent budget

-Alghough the CLIP encoder is external, to the best of our knowledge, this is the first educational project to pretrain and finetune both text decoder and vision projector from scratch.
+Alghough the CLIP encoder is external(Sorry😉), to the best of our knowledge, this is the first educational project to pretrain and finetune both text decoder and vision projector from scratch.

 ---